syllith/opsim/ACTION_SCHEMA.md

 This document defines the **explicit action structure** for card abilities.
 All fields should contain **direct values**, NOT parseable strings.
 This ensures the ability system is fully dynamic and doesn't require runtime parsing.

+Canonical ability type labels to use in JSON:
+- "On Play", "Activate Main", "On Attack", "On Block", "Counter", "On KO", "End of Turn", "Trigger", "Opponents Turn", "Continuous"

+Use exactly these labels.
+Aliases are not supported.

 ## Core Principles

 ### ✅ DO: Use Explicit Fields